BjoernTroldahl/Perforce-Automation-Tool/README.md

 # Perforce-Automation-Tool
-A custom tool that automates several everyday-life tasks in Perforce
+A custom tool that automates common version control tasks in Perforce